 This block occurs at the University of Maryland St. Joseph Medical Center (UMSJMC - Site #5).
 It focuses on the evaluation, care and treatment of the pediatric and congenital upper extremity.
 Patients referred to the University of Maryland Medical Center for congenital upper-extremity differences, brachial plexus birth palsy and trauma are the mainstays of this rotation.

 Adult Degenerative Hand Treatment

 This block occurs at the Baltimore Veterans Affairs Medical Center (Baltimore VAMC – Site #3), which is adjacent to UMMC.
 It focuses on the evaluation, care and treatment of the adult and elderly hand.
-Conditions such as degenerative joint disease, compressive neuropathy, and Dupuytren’s disease are the mainstays of this rotation, which will occur on alternating Fridays and last 26 days.
+Conditions such as degenerative joint disease, compressive neuropathy, and Dupuytren’s disease are the mainstays of this rotation, which will occur on alternating Fridays.

 Community and Outpatient Hand Care